-Reboot a Server
+Reboot a server

 Previous section: Create a Cloud Server

 You can reboot a server in one of two ways.
-A soft reboot uses the operating system’s reboot process so that applications are shut down gracefully.
+A soft reboot uses the operating system’s reboot process so that applications shut down gracefully.
 A hard reboot halts the instance and then restarts it, similar to turning a computer off and then on.

 We recommend attempting a soft reboot of a server whenever possible, using a hard reboot only when the server is unresponsive.

-Note: You should ensure that critical services will start at reboot and that there are no tasks pending that could slow the reboot process.
+Note: You should ensure that critical services start at reboot and that there are no tasks pending that could slow the reboot process.

 Perform a soft reboot